camunda/camunda-docs-manual/content/webapps/admin/extend/plugins.md

 ---

 {{< note title="Plugin Compatibility" class="info" >}}
-  Please note that the code of Admin plugins might need to be migrated when updating Camunda BPM to a higher version (e.g. CSS styles).
+  Please note that the code of Admin plugins might need to be migrated when updating Camunda Platform to a higher version (e.g. CSS styles).
 {{< /note >}}

 Admin uses the concept of plugins to add own functionality without having to extend or hack the Admin web application.